InsureMO/rainbow-d9/d9-n3/README.md

 ## Semantic Parse

-Translation: The semantic parsing will parse headings and list items into components, following the following parsing rules:
+The semantic parsing will parse headings and list items into components, following the following parsing rules:

 - Headings, in the format of `WidgetType[::Headline][::$Id]`.
 	- If no text definition is provided, it is considered a reserved heading,